agnash/peoples-pixel/README.md

 (the actual program...will fail unless camera and Arduino is properly configured, powered on and connected)

 # Set up Arduino
+Follow these steps to setup the Arduino microcontroller...

 1: [Download and install](https://www.arduino.cc/en/main/software) the Arduino IDE
 <AARON ADD ARDUINO STUFF HERE>

+# Contact and Contributing
+Please see the profile pages for [Aaron Nash](https://github.com/agnash) and [Dominic Schira](https://github.com/domshyra) and [James Cuadros](https://github.com/jamescuadros) for contact information.

+See the issues section for current issue tracking.
+If you'd like to contribute first fork your own copy of the repository.
+After commiting the feature branch containing your changes to your own repository create a pull request targeting this one.
+If approved, all changes should go into the integration branch.